Schmitz Cargobull: Expansion, crises and reorientation

 The company continued to expand during the 1960s and especially after the first oil crisis at the beginning of the 1970s when large-scale orders from the Near East increased the speed of the company's growth.
 The beginning of the Iran–Iraq War put an end to the orders from Arabian countries in the 1980s and Schmitz Cargobull underwent a crisis.

 The political reforms in Eastern Europe and the German Reunification provided the company with new momentum until the company experienced another decline in orders in the middle of the 1990s.
 This resulted in a rigorous transformation of the production: The product range was restricted to 4 basic types, the number of required parts heavily reduced, the production and delivery times shortened and the labour cost ratio reduced.

 In March 1999 the company's stock market launch was withdrawn due to poor demand for the shares.
 Since then no further plans for another stock market launch have been made.

 In the 2004/2005 business year Schmitz Cargobull declared a turnover of more than 1 billion euros (1.21 bil euros, 36,000 vehicles produced) for the first time.
 The turnover had doubled within five years and 1,500 new employees had been hired.

 Current business development

 In the 2007/2008 business year the company achieved a turnover of more than 2 billion euros (2.14 bil euros, 66,500 vehicles produced) for the first time.
 The level of incoming orders decreased drastically as a result of the financial crisis.
 The turnover for the 2009/2010 business year decreased by 70% to 660 million euros (12,800 vehicles produced).
 Yet in the 2010/2011 business yearly turnover once again exceeded the billion threshold and is currently 1.5 billion euros.

 In November 2012 a joint-venture contract was signed with the Chinese Dongfeng Motor Company, Ltd. The collaboration intends to produce semi-trailers for the Chinese market.
 In April 2013 Schmitz Cargobull announced its plans to open a new production facility in Russia to the south of St Petersburg.
+In April 2024, the company took over part of Belgian bus manufacturer Van Hool, which had been declared bankrupt.